 Use a comprehensive information display for your network

-If information on your network infrastructure is distributed across different tools it is difficult to get insights to recognize, document, and immediately respond to network problems, attacks, and security breaches.
-This is very dangerous because GDPR requires you to maintain (and prove!) compliance across your entire network at any time.
+If information on your network infrastructure is distributed across different tools it is difficult to get insights to recognize, document, and immediately respond to network problems, attacks, security, and any data breach.
+This is very dangerous because the law requires you to maintain (and prove!)
+GDPR compliance across your entire network at any time.

 For example, if an incident occurs in a ticketing or monitoring system, a NetBrain diagnosis can be initiated automatically so that the data can be visualized and immediately analyzed.
 IT staff can also incorporate security diagnoses (IDS/SIEM) via API in order to identify the affected network segment in the network map to depict the threat from an attack on the company network.